 Depending on the category of the application (EB-2 vs. EB-3) and also the nationality of the employee, the employee may or may not be able to file for a green card (I-485 adjustment of status application) at the same time as the I-140.
 Most foreign nationals who fall under the EB-2 category (except for Indian and Chinese nationalities) can file the I-485 concurrently with the I-140 immigrant visa.
 Indian and Chinese EB-2 applicants and all EB-3 applicants must wait several years in order to file for the green card because there are annual limits on the number of employment-based green cards.

-There are a couple of important things to be aware of about the PERM process:
+Two important things to be aware of about the PERM process

 - The PERM process does not give any legal status to the foreign national.
 It is not a visa and does not give authorization to stay or work in the U.S..
 Therefore, while the labor certification is being processed, the foreign national must have some other legal status to be able to legally remain and work in the U.S., such as an H-1B visa.